Theresa May Accuses E.U. Officials of Trying to Influence the Upcoming Election

 May says "there are some in Brussels who do not want these talks to succeed, who do not want Britain to prosper."

 Speaking after meeting Queen Elizabeth II to officially start the election campaign, May said the EU's negotiating stance had hardened and some European officials had made "threats" against Britain.
 She said these were "deliberately timed to affect the result of the general election that will take place on June 8."

+Earlier, the European Union's Brexit negotiator said Britain must settle the financial debts it owes the bloc before talks on its future relations with its European partners can begin.

+Michel Barnier said Wednesday that "we have to settle the account, not more not less."
+Unveiling details of his negotiating scope for the talks, Barnier insisted that the bill "is not a punishment" but simply the agreed contribution to the EU budget for the next few years.